We are so proud to support the Royal Veterinary College’s Animal Care Trust.

 People who follow us on social media, will have caught glimpses of my beautiful Labrador Charlie who I had since she was 7 weeks old.
 She was the sweetest, cutest and most beautiful puppy monster!
 She destroyed shoes, tv remote controls, mobile phones and doorframes with her exuberant puppy energy.
 Yet she brought joy to everyone she passed on the street or in the parks.

 Charlie the naughty puppy grew up to be the kindest, friendliest and mostly well-behaved dog.
 She was always the favourite everywhere she went, thanks in part to her wagging tail and love of life.

 We were devastated a couple years ago when we learned that Charlie had developed a brain tumour.
 We were referred to the Queen Mother Hospital at the Royal Veterinary College and their world-class neurology clinic for her treatment.
 I was so impressed by the level of care she received from everyone we encountered from the receptionists to the nurses and surgeons who performed her life-saving brain surgery.

-Charlie enjoyed two more years of runs around the park, swims in ponds and general happiness.
+Thanks to the RVC, Charlie enjoyed two more years of runs around the park, swims in ponds and general happiness.
 Unfortunately, Charlie eventually developed bone cancer and is now no longer with us, but through it all, she brought joy and love to everyone around her.
 We are so grateful for the extra time that the RVC helped us to have with Charlie and I am so proud to support them in their aid of our beloved pets.